kyma-project/kyma/docs/monitoring/08-02-create-and-configure-grafana-dashboard.md

 ![Panel title](./assets/panel-title.png)

-5. Save the changes by clicking the disk icon in the top right corner of the page.
+5. Click the disk icon in the top right corner of the page to save the changes.
 Add an optional note to describe the changes made.

 ![Note](./assets/save-note.png)

-### Test the dashboard
+### Verify the dashboard

 Refresh the browser to see how the dashboard changes according to the current value of the `cpu_temperature_celsius` metric.